-QUICK LINKS: Read our Summer 2015 Newsletter!
+QUICK LINKS: Read our Fall 2015 Newsletter!
 Latest Legislation

-> Do you have a problem in your community?
+Do you have a problem in your community?
 Is management ignoring your rights?
 The Common-Interest Homeowner Coalition (C-IHC) is an independent, non-profit organization which is dedicated to bring democratic reform to residential community homeowners associations.
 These include:

 - Town homes

 You Are Not Alone.

 MISSION STATEMENT: The mission of the Common-Interest Homeowners Coalition of New Jersey is to serve as the independent voice for homeowners in New Jersey residential community associations, to promote and strengthen democratic governance, and to advance the general welfare of homeowners.

 C-IHC is an independent non-profit organization composed of owners of common-interest residential associations, including condominiums, town homes, planned unit developments, and cooperatives.
 The Coalition will serve as the voice of homeowners to legislators, government officials, industry practitioners, association Boards of Directors, and the general public, on matters directly related to residency in homeowner associations.
 The C-IHC will, on its own and with others develop and encourage appropriate principles, procedures, and practices of democratic association governance; work to remove impediments to such practices; and establish legal and efficient mechanisms to ensure vigorous enforcement of these democratic procedures

 Homeowners must have effective agencies for participating within their associations in matters affecting their general welfare.
 C-IHC aims to ensure a democratic experience to homeowners at the most local level of governance as a means of strengthening these processes in the larger community, state, and nation.

 As mandated by our Mission Statement, C-IHC represents ALL New Jersey's CIC owners.
 Visit our Get Involved link to find out how to support C-IHC!